JauntyJJS/jaunty-blogdown/content/blog/2022-06-23-UseR-2022-Series/part3/index.md

 Oliver Delmarcelle showed how the R package [sentopics](https://github.com/odelmarcelle/sentopics) could be used to integrating sentiment analysis and topic modeling of textual data to potentially make better forecasting models.
 In this presentation, the [press conferences](https://www.ecb.europa.eu/press/key/html/index.en.html) documents of the European Central Bank was used as an example.

-If you are unfamiliar with the term topic modeling and sentiment analysis, take a look at these two Youtube videos by [Julia Silge](https://twitter.com/juliasilge)
+If you are unfamiliar with the term topic modeling and sentiment analysis, take a look at these two Youtube videos by [Julia Silge](https://twitter.com/juliasilge) and
 [Data Centric Inc.](https://www.datacentriccorp.com/) to know what they are.

 * [Topic modeling with R and tidy data principles](https://www.youtube.com/watch?v=evTuL-RcRpc)